 Management Statement Action Mgt Team Time Frame Performance Measures 5.3A Fees and Charges Fees charged are fair and reasonable. and • Fees charged for the use of Community MC Centres / facilities are equivalent to those MCS charged for similar facilities.
-MC / MCS 0 • Fees are submitted for review by Council each year.
-5.3B Auditing No profits shall be made from the operation of Centres / facilities No profits shall be made from the of locome and expenditure of Community MC operation of Centres / facilities Centres are reviewed on a regular basis by MCS Management Committees and accounts MF forwarded to the Finance Branch MC MCS / MF 0 Audit of Income and Expenditure.
+MCS / 0 • Fees are submitted for review by Council each year.
+5.3B Auditing No profits shall be made from the operation of Centres / facilities No profits shall be made from the of community MC operation of Centres / facilities Centres are reviewed on a regular basis by MCS Management Committees and accounts MF forwarded to the Finance Branch MC / MCS / MF 0 Audit of Income and Expenditure.